JulioCandela1993/ImageRecognition_GoogleCloud/README.md

 #### Q82: How long have you been working on this session?
 What have been the main difficulties you have faced and how have you solved them?

+This lab took aproximately 6 hours.
+Some of the difficulties we had were described in the previous question, but we actually didn't face any big problem.

+We consider it was an entertaining and interesting application of Machine Learning ÁPIs in overall.
+Moreover, Google has a huge collection of these APIs which can be applied with surprising and accurate results.